Bezneima/clear-react-typescript-electron/README.md

-# Clear project with React, Typescript, Electorn.js
+# Clear project with React, Typescript, Electron.js
-you can just clone this project and start develope your app.
+You can just clone this project and start develop your app.
 I made a simple api implementation to make fs, ipcMain, ipcRenderer work.

 ## How to start: